ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

 One of the power supplies has been driven onto a limit, and it's output capped.
 This may indicate:
 - That there is a strong external field present, which the zero-field system is unable to compensate for.
 Solution: talk with scientists to find out if there is a large external field
 - That there is a problem with the magnetometer readbacks.
 Erroneous magnetometer data can cause the zero field controller to attempt large compensations which would drive the power supplies beyond the limits.
+- That one or more of the `AMPS_PER_MG_*` macros has an incorrect sign.
+This will cause the controller to attempt to compensate for fields in the wrong direction, which will cause out-of-bounds setpoints to be written.
+If you need to re-determine these macros, see the [calibration](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Zero-field-controller#calibration) section below.

 ### Power supply write failed